 At the heart of all the AMP programs lies a common belief that mentoring positively impacts youth development, and that every child in the city of Alexandria who needs a mentor should have one.

 Information about each of our programs is below.
-Click on the titles to visit their websites, or learn more from the AMP Brochure.
+Click on the titles to visit their websites, or learn more from the AMP Flyer.

 Bright Resilient Youth Committed to Enrichment